 “What kind of computer do you recommend I get?”

 So, I finally decided to put together a list of my favorite hardware / software…

 Without a doubt, I recommend Apple computers over PCs.
 There are many reasons for this recommendation, but rather than rehash the whole “mac vs pc” debate, I’ll give you the one reason that convinced my Administration to furnish my entire lab with 27″ iMacs:

 “Industry Professionals Prefer Macs”

-I have four design agencies on the Advisory Board fom my Digital Media Design program and all of their CEOs confirmed to my Administration that their studios were wall-to-wall Apple and that was sufficient justification.
+I have four design agencies on the Advisory Board fom my Web & Graphic Design program and all of their CEOs confirmed to my Administration that their studios were wall-to-wall Apple and that was sufficient justification.

 When it comes to getting a laptop (Macbook Pro) vs a desktop (iMac), that is all about personal preference.
 You will get a more for your money from an iMac, but you will lose the portability.
 For those who want both a large screen and portability, I recommend getting a Macbook and simply hooking it up to an external monitory when your not on the go… Best of Both Worlds.